Stocks mostly higher, oil falls before OPEC talks

 On Nov.
 21, ECB President Mario Draghi said if there was no improvement on inflation in coming months, the ECB would pump more money into the euro bloc if current measures fell short.

-The dollar index .DXY, which tracks the greenback versus a basket of six currencies, fell 0.28 percent to 87.907.
+The dollar index, which tracks the greenback versus a basket of six currencies, fell 0.28 percent to 87.907.

 "It's pretty clear from today's meeting that the Saudis don't want a cut and there's not going to be one," said John Kilduff, partner at New York energy hedge fund Again Capital.